Anomalies, Representations, and Self-Supervision: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Jernej Kamenik and Ben Nachman for their helpful comments on the manuscript.
+LF would like to thank Jessica N. Howard for useful comments on the implementation of the different augmentations.
 BMD acknowledges funding from the Alexander von Humboldt Foundation.
 LF, TM, and TP are funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 – TRR 257: Particle Physics Phenomenology after the Higgs Discovery and Germany’s Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).

 \nolinenumbers